I moved to Da Nang from the USA in 2018. I visit Hoi An regularly on my motorbike for coffee, to eat, or to explore.

 They said they had just arrived from Spain the previous night and were now staying in Hoi An for a few days.
 They asked if staying in Da Nang or Hoi An for a three-month trip would be better.

-Da Nang has better beachfront hotels, like the TMS Hotel Da Nang Beach (Agoda / Booking) or the Sala Danang Beach Hotel (Agoda / Booking).
+• Da Nang has better beachfront hotels, like the M Hotel Danang (see on Agoda / Booking) or the Sala Danang Beach (Agoda / Booking)

-Hoi An has a much better boutique hotel experience.
-Look at the La Siesta Hoi An (Agoda / Booking) or the Allegro Hoi An (Agoda / Booking).
+• Hoi An has a much better boutique hotel experience.
+Look at the La Siesta Hoi An (see on Agoda / Booking) or the La Charm (Agoda / Booking)

 What followed was an hour-long conversation between the four of us.
 It dawned on me afterward that this was a question I’ve answered for friends and other travelers many times over the years, so I thought it would make a helpful article.